 A lightweight windbreaker is great for those warmer days where a chance of rain looks unlikely.
 They can help you out in a pinch against a surprise shower, chill, or even hordes of insects.
 A light windbreaker also packs down small and fits easily in a backpack.

 A great pair of shorts are self-explanatory for keeping yourself cool on a hot hiking day at lower elevations and on warm weather days we love a pair of hiking shorts.
 Of course, it all depends on the terrain and landscape as sometimes a pair of hiking pants can remain cool while protecting your legs from thick brush or rocks when scrambling up a trail.

 Lightweight pants made from synthetic material are tremendous to have in your pack.
 It’s what we wear most days when hiking as they’re comfortable, antibacterial, and protect our legs from mosquitos and branches.

 We love to wear two different hiking pants on our travels: the Keb Trouser from Fjallraven and Outdoor Research Ferrosi Pants.
-The most versatile would have to be Outdoor Research pants that are lightweight, look great, and extremely comfortable.
+The most versatile would have to be Outdoor Research pants that are lightweight, look great, and are extremely comfortable.
 We recommend neutral-colored pants as they’re great at hiding dirt and can match most shirt colors.

 This is one of those obvious things that can be really easy to forget at home.
 I’m partial to the simplicity of a canvas belt that has a locking buckle.
 Canvas belts treated us well, but we’ve now opted for a Jelt belt.

 We have a collection of Buff Headwear and bring them everywhere.
 They’re great for a multitude of reasons such as sun/wind protection, a scarf, headband, or an ear warmer.
 We always have one in the backpack no matter the hike and consider it one top hiking accessory.
 I imagine most people have one or two of these by now!